Google Reviews

 FERAL HOGS: THE PROBLEM

-While it is possible to kill off feral pigs and wild boars with a rifle, this strategy can be ineffective because you’re not eliminating the entire sounder (herd).
+While it is possible to kill off feral pigs and texas boars with a rifle, this strategy can be ineffective because you’re not eliminating the entire sounder (herd).
 Killing one or two at night won’t stop the damage because the rest of the sounder will be back in a few nights.
 Texas Wild Hog Control specializes in using advanced trapping techniques to remove all the hogs at once, so you can begin the process of restoring your land and property.

 LET’S TAKE CARE OF YOUR WILD HOG PROBLEM!
 IT ONLY TAKES A PHONE CALL.